xalt/xalt/docs/source/index.rst

 dynamically linked.
 It does not work with a static binary.
 XALT can track static binaries as long as they are linked with XALT's **ld**.

+Speed of XALT
+^^^^^^^^^^^^^

+XALT is designed to be as fast as possible.
+While the XALT library is attached to every program is run, it quickly decides if a run is going to be recorded.
+For those executions that are recorded.  it takes less than 0.01 seconds on current hardware.

 Installing XALT2
 ^^^^^^^^^^^^^^^^